Tan Long

-Tan Long (谭龙 (Tán Lóng); born April 1, 1988), former name Tan Xin (谭鑫 (Tán Xīn)), is a Chinese professional footballer who plays as a forward for Chinese Super League club Changchun Yatai and the China national team.
+Tan Long (谭龙 (Tán Lóng); born April 1, 1988), former name Tan Xin (谭鑫 (Tán Xīn)), is a Chinese professional footballer who plays as a forward for China League One club Changchun Yatai and the China national team.

 Club career

 Tan started playing football when he was six.
 Between 1994 and 2004, he studied academics and played football at the Zhongshan School in his hometown Dalian before moving to Shanghai to further his career.
 He subsequently played for Shanghai United's youth team before joining second tier club Pudong Zobon in 2008 in the China League One division.
 He made his senior debut and scored his first professional goal on April 29, 2007, in a 2–1 home defeat to Beijing Institute of Technology.

 Tan relocated to the United States in late 2008, and played for the Atlanta Blackhawks in the USL Premier Development League in 2009, scoring 7 goals in 12 appearances.
 He attended open tryouts for MLS’s Philadelphia Union, but did not get called back after the first round of workouts, and eventually signed with FC Tampa Bay of the new USSF Division 2 Professional League in January 2010.

 Tan's rights were traded to Vancouver Whitecaps FC as part of the deal taking Jonny Steele and Ricardo Sánchez to Tampa Bay on July 20, 2010.
 He went on trial with the club in November 2010 in view of signing with the club following their move up to Major League Soccer.
 Tan signed a contract with the club on March 11, 2011.
 He made his debut for the club on March 26, 2011, in a 1–0 loss to Philadelphia Union, and in doing so became the first Chinese-born player to play for a Major League Soccer club.
 On October 12, 2011, Tan become the first Chinese-born player to score a goal in the league, against D.C.
 United.

 Whitecaps FC traded Tan to D.C.
 United on June 28, 2012, in exchange for a third-round 2015 MLS SuperDraft pick.
 He scored his first goal against the Chicago Fire in a 4–2 win for D.C.
 United.
 Tan was later released after the end of the season.